-There is a professional body for play inspectors; the Register of Playground Inspectors International (RPII).
-More details including a range of guidance materials can be found at www.playinspectors.com.
+There is a professional body for play inspectors, the Register of Playground Inspectors International (RPII), who provide a range of guidance materials.

 If you want advice about creating a new playground, upgrading an existing one, or technical advice about playgrounds generally, the Sports and Play Constructors Association (SAPCA) website has a wealth of information.
 They can also put you in touch with a range of approved suppliers.

-One of the benefits of Membership of Fields in Trust is discounts from play equipment suppliers.
-For more information please see our Membership details.
+One of the benefits of Fields in Trust membership is discounts from play equipment suppliers.

-Fields in Trust has supported practitioners on open space provision and design since the 1930s and our guidance includes recommended minimum sizes for play areas as well as benchmark guidelines for the provision of play space as part of new housing developments.
+Fields in Trust has supported practitioners on open space provision and design since the 1930s and our Guidance for Outdoor Sport and Play includes recommended minimum sizes for play areas as well as benchmark guidelines for the provision of play space as part of new housing developments.

-We do have a sample constitution for a Play Association which you can download.
+We also have a sample constitution for a Play Association which you can download.